-- Attempts to stay 256 bytes ahead of current data access locations - Follows only one stream per 4K page (load or store) - Can prefetch up to 8 simultaneous independent streams from eight different 4K regions - Does not prefetch across 4K boundary; note that this is independent of paging modes - Fetches data into second/third-level cache - Does not prefetch UC or WC memory types - Follows load and store streams.
+- 3. Follows only one stream per 4K page (load or store) - 4.
+Can prefetch up to 8 simultaneous independent streams from eight different 4K regions - 5.
+Does not prefetch across 4K boundary; note that this is independent of paging modes - 6.
+Fetches data into second/third-level cache - 7.
+Does not prefetch UC or WC memory types - 8.
+Follows load and store streams.
 Issues Read For Ownership (RFO) transactions for store streams and Data Reads for load streams.

-The hardware prefetcher implemented in the Pentium M processor fetches data to the second level cache.
+Other than the items 2 and 4 discussed above, most other characteristics also apply to Pentium M, Intel Core Solo and Intel Core Duo processors.
+The hardware prefetcher implemented in the Pentium M processor fetches data to a second level cache.
 It can track 12 independent streams in the forward direction and 4 independent streams in the backward direction.
+The hardware prefetcher of Intel Core Solo processor can track 16 forward streams and 4 backward streams.
+On the Intel Core Duo processor, the hardware prefetcher in each core fetches data independently.